 The Landmine Relief Fund (LMRF) was established in 2003 to support the work of Aki Ra and his NGOs.
 The LMRF is a US 501c3 charity based out of the United States.

 "People don't want to raise money for a country that they can't even find on a map.
 By the time this problem is gone, I won't even be around anymore.
 It's up to the younger generations, the future, to get rid of this problem created by the older generations.
-If these landmines and people affected them were in Missouri, the US national guard would be marching from Saint Louis to Kansas City."
+Cambodia is the size of Missouri.
+If these deaths and injuries were happening there, the US Army wouldn't be in Afghanistan, they'd bin Kansas City marching to St. Louis. "